MARCOS: Bases

+& permanent base for the unit.
+The smallest unit of MARCOS is known as Prahar and consists of eight commandoes.

 Selection and training

 All MARCOS personnel are selected from the Indian Navy when they are in their early 20s and have to go through a stringent selection process and training.
 The selection standards are extremely high.
 Training is a continuous process.
-American and British special forces assisted in setting up the initial training program, which now consists of a seven and a half to eight months course for new recruits.
-The training regimen includes airborne operations, combat diving courses, counter-terrorism, anti-hijacking, anti-piracy operations, direct action, infiltration and exfiltration tactics, special reconnaissance and unconventional warfare.
+American and British special forces assisted in setting up the initial training program, which now consists of a seven and a half to eight months course for recruits.
+The training regimen includes airborne operations, combat diving courses, counter-terrorism, anti-hijacking, anti-piracy operations, direct action, infiltration and exfiltration tactics, special reconnaissance, and unconventional warfare.
 Most of the training is conducted at INS Abhimanyu, which is also the home base of MARCOS.

-All MARCOS personnel are freefall qualified (HALO/HAHO).
+All MARCOS personnel are free-fall qualified (HALO/HAHO).
 A few also qualify to operate the Cosmos CE-2F/X100 two-man submarines.
 MARCOS train with the Special Forces officers of the Indian Army the Para SF at the Indian Special Forces Training School, Nahan and Army's other schools for unconventional warfare.
 These include the Junior Leaders' Commando Training Camp in Belgaum, Karnataka, the Parvat Ghatak School for high altitude mountain warfare in Tawang, Arunachal Pradesh, desert warfare school in Rajasthan, the High Altitude Warfare School (HAWS) in Sonamarg, Kashmir, and the Counter-insurgency and Jungle Warfare School (CIJWS) in Vairengte, Mizoram.
 These schools routinely host students from other countries.
-MARCOS are then trained at agencies within the navy.
+MARCOS are then trained at agencies within the Navy.